Obertilliach: History

 Bavarian settlement of the area is first mentioned in the late 11th century.
 In early medieval times, the slopes to the south were used by Italian peasants from Cadore to pasture their livestock.
 In the eighth century, Duke Tassilo III of Bavaria ceded the upper Gail Valley to the Benedictine monks of Innichen Abbey.
 The Tilliach area was acquired by the Prince-bishops of Brixen in about 1075.

 From about 1100, the Bavarian House of Gorizia (Görz) residing at Lienz, nominally vassals of the Brixen bishops, consolidated their rule over the Tilliach region, contested by both the Prince-bishops of Salzburg and the Sponheim dukes of Carinthia in the east.
 When the last of the Counts of Gorizia died in 1500, their estates around Lienz fell to the Habsburg emperor Maximilian I and were incorporated into the County of Tyrol.

 Longtime quarrels with the Republic of Venice were settled when the border with the Venetian Domini di Terraferma was established along the Carnic mountain crest.
 The Prince-Bishops of Brixen insisted upon their feudal rights in the Tilliach valley until the secularisation of the diocese in 1803; however, they were not able to effectively control the remote region.
 The present-day municipality was established in 1852.

 Population

 Politics

-Seats in the municipal assembly (Gemeinderat):
+The municipal council (Gemeinderat) consists of 11 members.
+Since the 2022 Tyrolean local elections, it is made up of the following party/ list: